August 01, 2023

-Rather than having a handful of computers accessing a network, modern businesses have hundreds of phones, tablets, laptops, and more connected every day.
+One of the main challenges SMBs face in the modern world is endpoint security.
+Rather than having a handful of computers accessing a network, modern businesses have hundreds of phones, tablets, laptops, and other smart devices connected to their systems every day.

 This is just one reason why many organizations are choosing to partner with MSSPs for their cybersecurity needs.